angelphanth/alphabet_asl/README.md

 - `README.md`

-- `evaluate_live_all.py` prompts user as acquiring 20 webcam images for each class, feeds the image into all models listed above to get predictions, acquries accuracy_score, classification_report, confusion_matrix for each CNN model

-- `capstone_demo.py` acquires webcam images and provides **VGG16** predictions for demonstrative and interactive purposes (used to make the opening GIF)
+- `capstone_demo.py` acquires webcam images and provides **SqueezeNet** predictions for demonstrative and interactive purposes (used to make the opening GIF)

 ### Within the directories:

+**requirements**

+Option to set up Keras CPU and Keras GPU environments via conda or pip.

+Note: Even if training models with GPU acceleration, to complete real-time_test will need Keras CPU environment to access webcam.

 **data_augmentation**